- How much is gap insurance in Massachusetts?

 What is standalone gap insurance in Massachusetts?

-Standalone gap insurance is a separate policy, not part of your car insurance.
-You can buy it from your lender or a private company.
+Standalone gap insurance is a policy of its own, not connected with your car insurance.
+Gap insurance is available from your lender or a private company as a separate policy.

 Does gap insurance cover leased cars in Massachusetts?